LIVING DOCUMENT — UPDATED PERIODICALLY

 - Defensive GEO: The set of strategies aimed at monitoring and correcting incorrect or unwanted AI representations of a brand.
 See Cluster 9.

 - E-E-A-T: Experience, Expertise, Authoritativeness, Trustworthiness.
-Google’s quality framework — relevant in GEO as a set of signals AI systems use to judge source reliability.
+Google’s editorial quality framework from the Search guidelines.
+Useful in GEO as a quality bar; that other AI systems use it as a signal has not been demonstrated.

 - Entity: A named concept — person, organisation, product, location or notion — that is uniquely identifiable.
 AI systems work strongly on an entity basis.

 - Entity salience: How prominently and consistently an entity appears in content.
-High salience increases citation likelihood.
+High salience goes hand in hand with better recognisability in practice; a guaranteed effect it is not.

-- Fragility Index: The degree to which your position in AI answers is stable or vulnerable to small prompt variations.
+- Fragility Index: (Groundbase concept) The degree to which your position in AI answers is stable or vulnerable to small prompt variations.
 High Fragility means your visibility depends on chance phrasings.

-- GEO (Generative Engine Optimisation): The discipline focused on maximising brand visibility in AI-generated answers — through on-site and off-site strategies.
+- GEO (Generative Engine Optimisation): The practice of measuring and improving how generative AI systems find, mention, describe and recommend a brand — through on-site and off-site strategies.
+See 1.1.

 - Grounding: Anchoring AI output to specific retrieved documents or facts, reducing hallucination.